 Initial assessment appointment charged at £60

-Ongoing fees are discussed and set in the range of £50 - £70 based on sustainability/ability to pay
+Ongoing fees are discussed and set in the range of £50 - £75 based on factors including sustainability and ability to pay

 Monday and Thursday - Deptford Lounge 12 - 9pm